huzeyann/MemoryEncodingModel/README.md

 First checkout the scripts in [scripts_light](scripts_light). `xvba` train a full Mem model for all subjects, using the naive recipe. `xvbaa` take the trained model and save predictions.
 Predictions can be feed to `xvbab` to create submissions.

-To reproduce a 63±1  score model, it take 12 hours
+To reproduce a 63±1  score model, 12 hours

 ```bash
 python scripts_light/xvba_nerfed_soup.py -pv